Independent Scotch Whisky Bottlers Available in Israel

 See Single Malts of Scotland, Elixir Distillers.

 As far as I know, only the Port Askaig 8-Year-Old and the 17-Year-Old are 100% Ex-Bourbon matured and therefore suitable for the strictly kosher consumer.
 I have a bottle of the 17-Year-Old and can say that it’s probably the finest Caol Ila I’ve ever tasted!
-I have as yet not tried the 8-Year-Old but it’s being sold a very reasonable price and I’ve have heard good things about it, so it’s on my shortlist.
+I have as yet not tried the 8-Year-Old but it’s being sold at a very reasonable price at the Whisky Embassy shop in Herzliya (the new outlet for Sipil), and I’ve have heard good things about it, so it’s on my shortlist.

 Available in Israel from https://Sipil.co.il